Type West is a postgraduate certificate program in type design and the only one of its kind on the West Coast — and now online.

 Graham Bradley runs Roxaboxen, a California-based design studio specializing in typefaces and brand identities.
 He has been an instructor at Type West since its inception in 2018 and is a Lead Instructor for 2021.
 Before founding Roxaboxen, Graham was the first employee at Frere-Jones Type, where he worked with Tobias Frere-Jones on Mallory and Retina.
 He is a graduate of the Type@Cooper program at The Cooper Union, and a graduate of the University of California, Berkeley.

-Florence Fu is a writer and researcher.
+Florence Fu 傅曦瑶 is a writer and researcher.
 She is currently an MA student at the University of Chicago, where she is researching 20th and 21st century East Asian visual and material culture, and is working as a Graduate Curatorial Intern at The Smart Museum of Art.
-She holds a BA in Art History and a B.S. in Journalism from Northwestern University, and is a graduate of Type West’s yearlong type design certificate program.
-She is a contributor to Letterform Archive and Sharp Type Co., AIGA Eye on Design, and Communication Arts.
+She holds a BA in Art History and a BS in Journalism from Northwestern University, and is a graduate of Type West’s yearlong type design program.
+She has contributed to Letterform Archive, Sharp Type Co., AIGA Eye on Design, and Communication Arts.

 Kate Long, Letterform Archive’s librarian, has a profound interest in book arts, typography, and concrete poetry, stemming from high school where she made art with abandoned Letraset, and later as the editor of a literary magazine where she enjoyed working with designers, artists, and writers.
 She also gained an appreciation for 20th-century graphic design while at the award-winning studio, Office.
 Kate earned her MLIS through Drexel University, which will serve her well as she helps to preserve and catalog the collection.
 She relishes helping people access the things that interest them.